SPYDPiush/Caption_Caster/README.md

 # CaptionCaster

 CaptionCaster is a web application that allows users to load videos, add captions, and specify start and end times for those captions.
-It's especially useful for adding captions to videos for accessibility purposes or for creating educational content with synchronized captions.

 ## Features

 - Load video from URL